skioo/django-payment/README.md

     pip install pytest-django
     pytest

-To lint, typecheck, test, and verify you didn't forget to create a migration:
+To lint, typecheck, test on all supported versions of python and django.
+Also to verify you didn't forget to create a migration:

     pip install tox
     tox